-There’s so much content running through my brain as well as content already contained.
-I’d like to invite you, dear reader, into my world of Busted Flip Flops.
-We’ll explore observations of life, musings about becoming Mom, Cherry Pearl the snorting pug, weird dreams, recipes, movies, ’80’s nostalgia, picking up strays (the furry and the non), and unfeigned poetry.
-Watch for weekly upcoming posts as these beach reads begin to build and form like, well, a castle in the sand...
+Hello dear reader, and welcome to Busted Flip Flops.
+Here we explore observations of life, musings about being mom (and sounding like your own), weird dreams, unpretentious recipes, ’80’s nostalgia, picking up strays (the furry and the non), and unfeigned poetry.
+Watch for weekly/monthly posts as these beach reads build and form like, well, a castle in the sand...

 Monthly Archives: September 2013